 Walk the merger agreement top to bottom and the gap repeats.

 The asset-class representation.
-Schedule 3.X does not list the application layer.
+Schedule 3.X does not list the AI application layer.
 The seller represents ownership of patents, trademarks, copyrights, source code, and trade secrets.
 The seller does not represent ownership of the asset that drives the premium.

 The post-closing claims framework.
 Survival periods, baskets, caps, and indemnity scope are tuned to the assets the merger agreement represents.
 The escrow releases on a calendar that does not contemplate the layer’s drift, the embeddings’ degradation, or the platform’s terms changing under the buyer’s feet.